noiorhyun/CS526_CRUD_HW/README.md

 # Student Course Registration Portal

-A full-stack web application that simulates a university's course registration portal.
+This is a full-stack web application that simulates a university's course registration portal.
 Students can view available courses, register for courses, update their registration, and deregister from courses.

 ## Setup Instructions